Key Takeaway

 The Appellate Term’s recent decision in Progressive Health Chiropractic addresses both issues, providing crucial guidance for healthcare providers and insurance carriers operating under New York No-Fault Insurance Law.
 The court’s analysis distinguishes between mutual agreement to reschedule an IME versus unilateral failure to appear, while also establishing evidentiary standards for proving claim receipt through mail delivery presumptions.

 These distinctions matter significantly in no-fault practice, where IME compliance issues and documentation requirements frequently determine whether claims are paid or denied.
-Understanding when rescheduling is acceptable versus when it constitutes grounds for claim denial helps providers navigate the complex procedural landscape of no-fault insurance.
+Understanding when rescheduling is acceptable versus when it constitutes grounds for claim denial helps providers address the complex procedural landscape of no-fault insurance.

 Jason Tenenbaum’s Analysis: